 Retail DVD and Blu-ray disks are constantly being pushed back by the more convenient online game stores.
 Furthermore, the fact that hardware manufacturers are dropping optical drives from their pre-made computers and laptops is not helping the decline of the disc.

 The most popular platform is definitely Valve’s Steam, and most third-party game stores sell games that activate solely on Steam.
 As mentioned above, Valve offers support for all of these three operating systems.

 Alternatives to Steam are:

 - Origin – EA’s platform that sells only EA games.
 It officially supports Windows and macOS.
 It can be installed on Linux, but does not perform all that well.

 - net – Blizzard’s platform that sells only Blizzard games.
 Once again, it officially supports only Windows and macOS.

 - Microsoft Store – Known up until recently as “Windows Store,” this platform sells both Microsoft games and those released by other companies.
 It is only available on Windows.

 - GoG – There is no big company trying to get its own platform outside Steam behind this platform.
 Standing for Good Old Games, GoG rather sells old classics and only a selection of the best newer games.
 Currently, the client is available on Windows and macOS, but the team is working on bringing it to Linux in the near future as well.

-All things considered, one thing is certain – Windows is the best OS for gaming, or at least for the time being.
+All things considered, one thing is certain – Windows is the best OS for gaming, at least for the time being.
 This is solely because it is the indisputable winner when it comes to how many games are available on it.
 Linux and Mac simply cannot compete in that regard.